sabazolfaghari/Trend-Aware-TGN-Recsys/README.md

 - Includes timestamps and basic movie metadata (titles, release years, genres)

 Due to licensing, the dataset is **not included** in this repository.
-Please download it from the [official MovieLens website](https://grouplens.org/datasets/movielens/100k/) and use the files u.data and u.item.
+Please download it from the provided link and use the files u.data and u.item.

 ## Installation
 This project is implemented with Python 3.11.0.